-Richard D. Weirich Vice President
+Richard D. Weirich Vice President Information Systems This Page intentionally left blank

-Information Systems

 Glossary of Postal Terms

 Publication 32, Glossary of Postal Terms, defines words and phrases that are unique to, or have special meanings within, the U.S. Postal Service.
 This glossary does not provide comprehensive or precise legal definitions.
 In any contradiction between a term in this glossary and a current USPS directive, the directive supersedes the definition.
 Publication 32-A, USPS Glossary of ADP Terms, is now obsolete.
 Postal-specific automatic data processing terms have been incorporated into this version of Publication 32.